After studying this unit, you will be able to

 - If the source you’re using quotes another source, try to find that other, original source yourself and use it instead.
 If it’s important to show both, you can indicate the original source in the signal phrase and the source you accessed it through in the citation, as in:

-- Though kinematics is now as secular as science can possibly be, in its 1687 Pincipia Mathematica origins Sir Isaac Newton theorized that gravity was willed by God).
+- Though kinematics is now as secular as science can possibly be, in its 1687 Pincipia Mathematica origins Sir Isaac Newton theorized that gravity was willed by God (as cited in Whaley, 1977, p.
+64).

 - Year of Publication